mhzghz/Microwave-Radio-Path-Analysis/README.md

 Download 'splat.tgz' and move it to '/usr', then 'tar xvzf splat.tgz' to create the new '/usr/splat' directory which will contain all the necessary data files.

+I also put together a large (214+ GB) single file which contains the converted SPLAT!
+SDF terrain data files using ASTER DEM v3 terrain data.
+This data is much higher resolution and includes the latitudes missing in the SRTM terrain data.
+It does require running SPLAT! in HD mode and the plotting is quite slow.

 ***Try it out!*** http://gbppr.ddns.net/path.main.cgi